-Full remote With a dispersed team across two continents, BEE is natively remote.
+Full remote With a dispersed team across two continents, Beefree isnatively remote .
 Its teams work across multiple time zones and meet on a regular basis for amazing team retreats, to build and maintain the relationships that fuel great work.
+Agile Telecom functioned mainly in presence for twenty years, then it switched to full remote.
+Its team members meet in the Cremona office for specific occasions.